kikihsieh/DragonAdventureBonanza/README.md

 ### Stability
 * Fixes from last milestone
     * **Runs decently but with significant memory usage increases over time**
-        * Checked and fixed all our memory leaks
+        * Checked and fixed our memory leaks
     * **Frame drops occasionally**
         * Made efficiency improvements to address this:
             * reduced the number of times we iterated through our entity list for collisions